kedacore/keda-docs/content/docs/2.13/concepts/scaling-deployments.md

 Typically, either one or the other is being used given they serve a different purpose/scenario.
 However, if both `paused` and `paused-replicas` are set, KEDA will scale your current workload to the number specified count in `paused-replicas` and then pause autoscaling.

 To enable/unpause autoscaling again, simply remove all paused annotations from the `ScaledObject` definition.
+If you paused with `autoscaling.keda.sh/paused`, you can also set the annotation to `false` to unpause.

 ### Scaling Modifiers (Experimental)